libretro/docs/docs/development/cores/core-specific/pcsx2.md

 In addition to the requirement(s) listed above, you will also need Visual Studio 2019 installed in order for the following to work.

-Enter the following commands (from the Dolphin source directory):
+Enter the following commands (from the PCSX2 source directory):

     mkdir build
     cd build